Slammed by Colleen Hoover

 Not long after a heart-stopping first date, they are slammed to the core when a shocking revelation forces their new relationship to a sudden halt.
 Daily interactions become impossibly painful as they struggle to find a balance between the feelings that pull them together and the forces that tear them apart. –(summary from Goodreads)

-My Thoughts: Three truths: 1) I waited too long to read this book.
+: Three truths: 1) I waited too long to read this book.
 2) I finally read this book because I love The Avett Brothers.
 3) I waited too long to read this book.

 It’s true.
 I am one of the biggest Avett Brothers fans you know.